Jake0427/LUCapstone-Individual/README.md

   - in the command prompt type "npm update" to update the packages necessary.
   - to run the project in your browser, in that same command prompt type "ng s --o" (or ng serve --open).
   - This will open a tab in your default browser displaying the project.

+### Test Plan
+  - To test this application, I will have 4 users sit down at the project source computer with the application opened.
+  - Next step is to give them a list of tasks
+    - This list of tasks include : Add a person, Update a person's information, and delete a person from the table
+  - success will be measured in the time it takes to complete each of these tasks and ease of use on a scale of 1-10

+### Test Plan Result
+  - USER 1:
+    - Time to complete Add Person Function: 18 seconds
+    - Time to complete Edit Person Function: 19 seconds
+    - Time to complete Delete Person Function: 7 seconds
+    - Ease of use of add person button: 9/10
+    - Ease of use of edit person button: 8/10
+    - Ease of use of delete person button: 10/10
+  - USER 2
+    - Time to complete Add Person Function: 20 seconds
+    - Time to complete Edit Person Function: 20 seconds
+    - Time to complete Delete Person Function: 8 seconds
+    - Ease of use of add person button: 8/10
+    - Ease of use of edit person button: 8/10
+    - Ease of use of delete person button: 9/10
+  - USER 3
+    - Time to complete Add Person Function: 16 seconds
+    - Time to complete Edit Person Function: 17 seconds
+    - Time to complete Delete Person Function: 6 seconds
+    - Ease of use of add person button: 9/10
+    - Ease of use of edit person button: 9/10
+    - Ease of use of delete person button: 10/10
+  - USER 4
+    - Time to complete Add Person Function: 17 seconds
+    - Time to complete Edit Person Function: 20 seconds
+    - Time to complete Delete Person Function: 8 seconds
+    - Ease of use of add person button: 8/10
+    - Ease of use of edit person button: 7/10
+    - Ease of use of delete person button: 10/10

+### Test Plan Results Continued
+  - The results of the testing were fairly consistent and functionality was proven to be user friendly

+### Biblical integration
+  - this project was created to help prototype my team's main capstone project.
+That main capstone project is for an organization called Christian Aid.
+Their previous software was extremely slow and stopped them from doing the work that they do.
+Our task is to help fix that.
+The use of the internet is almost imperative in this day and age, and it is a great way to spread the Gospel, which is one of our main goals as Christians.

 ## For full connectivity, ensure the API is running before you start the angular project so the data from the database can load